Svoloch/etc-js/README.md

 `$F.cell`
 --
-Create the cell for setting value.
+Creates the cell for setting value.

 `$F.inherit`
 --
-Create decorator with the same properties as `$F` but another.
+Creates decorator with the same behavior as `$F`.
+It is the children of `$F`

 `$F.Error`
 --